Lalu Prasad Yadav: Siblings

-His father died after he completed his matriculation in 1965 from Miller High School in Patna, where he was also a passionate footballer.
+His father died after he completed his matriculation in 1965 from Miller High School in Patna, where he was also interested in football.
 He changed its name to Devipad Choudhary Shaheed Smarak (Miller) Ucchya Madhyamik Vidyalaya in honour of Devipad Choudhary, who was a freedom fighter and student of the same school.
-He was also a NCC cadet, there.
+He was a NCC cadet there.
 According to his Lok Sabha affidavit, he obtained his I.A.
 (Arts) from B.N.
 College of Patna University the following year.
 However, it is noteworthy that B.N.
-College does not offer this course, and the program typically spans two years, yet he claims to have completed it in the same year, he got enrolled there.
+College does not offer this course, and the program typically spans two years, yet he claims to have completed it in the same year he got enrolled there.
 After earning his Bachelor of Arts degree, he worked as a clerk at Bihar Veterinary College in Patna, where his eldest brother was employed as a peon.
 During his time there, he served as the general secretary of the Patna University Students' Union from 1970 to 1971 and later became its president from 1973 to 1974.
 He later earned his L.L.B. degree from Patna Law College in 1976.
 He turned down Patna University's Honorary Doctorate in 2004.

-Lalu Prasad Yadav asserts that he belongs to the Yadav caste; however, Bihar's deputy chief minister, Samrat Choudhary, Jitan Ram Manjhi, among others, have alleged that his actual caste is Gaderia.
+Lalu Prasad Yadav asserts that he belongs to the Yadav caste;